STAR WARS EPISODE VII: THE FORCE AWAKENS

 The year that Star War Episode I: The Phantom Menace (1999) came out was also the year that I first put Moria online and Phantom Menace was among one of the first pages to go up.
 From that opening shot where the introductory title card tracks off into infinity and the moment the Star Destroyer rumbles over the screen in Star Wars, my young mind had become a sponge that had soaked up an immense amount of trivia.
 All the reading of the magazines and books had led me in myriad different directions Star Wars had led me to explore the works that had informed it such as Flash Gordon (1936) and E.E.
 Doc Smith, to search out The Hidden Fortress (1958) and then discover Akira Kurosawa; George Lucas had led me to THX 1138 (1971) and American Graffiti (1973) and then to Francis Ford Coppola; Peter Cushing and Dave Prowse led the way to Hammer Films; and thats to say nothing of the countless other works following in the wake of Star Wars and what they opened the way to.
 Thus when the prequel trilogy The Phantom Menace, Star Wars Episode II: Attack of the Clones (2002) and Star Wars Episode III: Revenge of the Sith (2005) came out, it was greeted not by naive enthusiasm but by a full formed cineaste that had been shaped by exposure to the original.

 It seemed an act of resignation on George Lucass part when he sold the rights to Star Wars to Disney in 2012.
-It seemed a surrender by someone who didnt understand why he had missed the boat second time around, of someone who had become so surrounded by his own empire in seclusion on Skywalker Ranch that he was out of touch with the people on the end user side of it.
-The sale seemed made by someone getting old (Lucas hit 71 this year) who didnt want the weight of what he had created heaped back on shoulders again only for Lucas to then suffer the indignity of Disney deciding they didnt want his involvement on the new films.
-Disney have hyped their new Star Wars into a massive campaign that now includes releasing a sequel every second year, alongside original works set in the Star Wars universe every other year up next was Rogue One (2016) set just prior to the events of the original and this to be followed by Solo: A Star Wars Story (2018).
+It was a surrender by someone who failed to understand why he had missed the boat second time around, of someone who had become so surrounded by his own empire in seclusion on Skywalker Ranch that he was out of touch with the people on the end user side of it.
+The sale seemed made by someone getting old (Lucas hits 71 this year) who didnt want the weight of what he had created heaped back on shoulders again only for Lucas to then suffer the indignity of Disney deciding they didnt want his involvement on the new films.
+Disney proceeded to hype their new Star Wars series into a massive campaign that includes releasing a sequel every second year, alongside original works set in the Star Wars universe every other year up next was Rogue One (2016) set just prior to the events of the original and this is to be followed by Solo: A Star Wars Story (2018).
 Directly followwing on from this is Star Wars Episode VIII: The Last Jedi (2017).

 So turning to Star Wars Episode VII: The Force Awakens, how does it stack up?